kmcclellan/property-logging/README.md

 services.AddLogging(
     builder =>
     {
-        // Add the default property mappers (see XML documentation). builder.AddProperties<MyPropertyLogger>();
+        // Add the standard property mappers (see below). builder.AddProperties<MyPropertyLogger>();

         // Configure "lvl" and "msg" as properties.